microsoft/FluidFramework/docs/README.md

 You can then build or preview the docs using the steps described earlier.

-Note that this will leave the build tool in full-symlink mode.
+Note that this will leave the fluid-build tool in full-symlink mode.
 To return to the default isolated mode (e.g. for typical development) run:

 ```bash